SRIRAM-VIGNESH-V/Predator/README.md

 # Predator

-"Predator" is a network forensic tool for live traffic analysis and PCAP parsing, featuring versatile filtering options for efficient packet capture and analysis.
+Predator is a network forensic tool for live network traffic and Pcap analysis capable of both active and passive reconnaissance and passive fingerprinting of end hosts on networks.

 # Predator Modes of Operation: Live, Read, Write